jbosboom/cpython/Doc/library/os.rst

       Added the :attr:`st_birthtime` member on Windows.

+.. function:: statx(path, mask, *, dir_fd=None, follow_symlinks=True, sync=None)

+   Get the status of a file or file descriptor by performing a :c:func:`!statx` system call on the given path. *path* may be specified as either a string or bytes -- directly or indirectly through the :class:`PathLike` interface -- or as an open file descriptor. *mask* is a combination of the module-level :const:`STATX_* <STATX_TYPE>` constants specifying the information to retrieve.
+Returns a :class:`types.SimpleNamespace` object with attributes from :c:struct:`!statx` corresponding to the set bits in *mask* and the unconditionally valid members.
+The :attr:`!stx_mask` attribute, which may differ from *mask*, specifies the validity of the information retrieved.

+   The optional parameter *sync* controls the freshness of the returned information.  ``sync=True`` requests that the kernel return up-to-date information, even when doing so is expensive (for example, requiring a round trip to the server for a file on a network filesystem).
+   ``sync=False`` requests that the kernel return cached information if available.  ``sync=None`` expresses no preference, in which case the kernel will return information as fresh as :func:`~os.stat` does.

+   This function supports :ref:`specifying a file descriptor <path_fd>`, :ref:`paths relative to directory descriptors <dir_fd>`, and :ref:`not following symlinks <follow_symlinks>`.

+   .. seealso:: The :manpage:`statx(2)` man page.

+   .. availability:: Linux >= 4.11 with glibc >= 2.28.

+   .. versionadded:: next

+.. data:: STATX_TYPE
+          STATX_MODE
+          STATX_NLINK
+          STATX_UID
+          STATX_GID
+          STATX_ATIME
+          STATX_MTIME
+          STATX_CTIME
+          STATX_INO
+          STATX_SIZE
+          STATX_BLOCKS
+          STATX_BASIC_STATS
+          STATX_BTIME
+          STATX_MNT_ID
+          STATX_DIOALIGN
+          STATX_MNT_ID_UNIQUE
+          STATX_SUBVOL
+          STATX_WRITE_ATOMIC
+          STATX_DIO_READ_ALIGN

+   Bitflags for use as the *mask* parameter to :func:`os.statx`.

+   .. availability:: Linux >= 4.11 with glibc >= 2.28.

+   .. versionadded:: next

 .. function:: statvfs(path)

    Perform a :c:func:`!statvfs` system call on the given path.
 The return value is